-One of the hardest questions after your bankruptcy is answering just which debts were discharged.
+After your bankruptcy, one of the hardest questions is figuring out just which debts were discharged.

 Eliminating debts was the whole point of filing bankruptcy.
 You’ve got a court order, but no list.